Probing the Ground State of the Antiferromagnetic Heisenberg Model on the Kagome Lattice using Geometrically Informed Variational Quantum Eigensolver: Experimental Results

 where the summation goes over all spins in sites $\boldsymbol{r}_i$ for $i=1,\cdots,N$, and $\boldsymbol{q}$ is the momentum vector in the reciprocal lattice.
 The structure factor reveals the signature of the magnetization order of the system.
 The comparison between the exact and experimental spin structure factor shows that errors in the individual spin correlations are not enough to erase the correlation order signature.
 Moreover, we exploit REM method to enhance the landscape of the spin structure factor.
-The Pearson correlation coefficient reads $99.79\%$, $99.97\%$, and $99.91\%$ similarity with the exact $S(\boldsymbol{q})$ for the simulated noisy results, the QPU, and the REM mitigated QPU results, respectively.
-The mean-square error reads $0.052$, $0.042$, and $0.008$ in the respective order.
+The Pearson correlation coefficient indicates similarities of $99.97\%$, $99.97\%$, and $99.94\%$ with the exact $S(\boldsymbol{q})$ for the simulated noisy results, the QPU results, and the REM-mitigated QPU results, respectively.
+The corresponding mean-square errors are $0.013$, $0.042$, and $0.007$, in the same order.
 Hence, REM balances between accuracy and qualitative pattern similarity.